Enter your ZIP to find local pros.

 Siding Repair Cost by Issue

 The type of problem you’re facing also affects your siding repair cost.
-Some issues are simple cosmetic repairs, while others signal deeper structural problems.
+Some issues are cosmetic, while others signal deeper moisture or structural problems.

 • Broken or Cracked Siding: $150 to $600.
 Common for vinyl and aluminum; typically a quick panel replacement.

 • Rot and Mold: $500 to $2,500.
-Mostly affects wood siding.
-May require replacing sheathing or framing.
+Mostly affects wood siding and areas with persistent moisture; may require replacing sheathing or framing.

 • Water Damage: $300 to $3,000.
-Costs vary depending on whether moisture has penetrated the wall layers.
+Costs vary depending on whether moisture has penetrated beyond the siding and into wall layers.

 • Sun Damage or Fading: $200 to $800.
 Often involves replacing visibly faded panels to maintain uniform siding color.